Gallon Drunk: Side projects

 In 1993, Johnston and Edwards collaborated with writer Derek Raymond on the Dora Suarez album and associated multimedia performance at the National Film Theatre the following year, based on Raymond's novel I Was Dora Suarez.

-Founder, frontman and sole consistent member James Johnston has also played in Nick Cave and the Bad Seeds, with whom he joined for a Lollapalooza tour in 1994 before serving as a full-time member from 2003—2008, and a member of psychedelic rock band Faust from 2006–2012.
+Founder, frontman and sole consistent member James Johnston has also played in Nick Cave and the Bad Seeds, with whom he joined for a Lollapalooza tour in 1994 before serving as a full-time member from 2003 to 2008, and a member of psychedelic rock band Faust from 2006 to 2012.

 Johnston and White are also currently members of Big Sexy Noise with Lydia Lunch.
 Johnston, White and Edwards had previously worked with Lunch in live shows.

 In early 2015 Johnston and Edwards recorded with PJ Harvey at Somerset House for her album The Hope Six Demolition Project which was released in 2016.
 They went on to join the touring 10-piece band in support of the record throughout 2017.

 James Johnston's solo album The Starless Room was released through Clouds Hill Recordings in November 2016.
 The album features contributions from Gallon Drunk drummer Ian White.